evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

  * [`classifier`](https://github.com/cardmagic/classifier)

-   Base-bone implementation of a Bayseian Classifier.
+   Base-bone implementation of a Bayesian Classifier.
 We build on-top of this to improve classification results

  * [`sequel`](https://github.com/jeremyevans/sequel)

-   Provides a extreamly flexible and ruby-centric API to different database backends - Used for SQLite manipulation
+   Provides a extremely flexible and ruby-centric API to different database backends - Used for SQLite manipulation